Mr. Corwin has raised more than $2 million for charitable causes he supports since 2013.

-Scott J. Corwin has been reappointed a member of the Board of Governors of The Los Angeles Trial Lawyers' Charities (LATLC) for 2014.
+Scott J. Corwin serves as a member of the Board of Governors of The Los Angeles Trial Lawyers' Charities (LATLC) for 2015.
+He currently serves as Vice President of the organization, and he will be President in 2017.
+Mr. Corwin also co-chairs the development committee, casino night committee, website committee, and he serves as an ex officio member of the golf tournament committee.
 LATLC is a non-profit organization founded in 2006, funded and maintained by attorneys practicing within the greater Los Angeles Area.
-Its members are committed to making positive impacts on the lives of those in need throughout the community by focusing on issues related to education, children and the homeless.
-Los Angeles Trial Lawyers' Charities is committed to making a positive difference in the quality of life for people within the greater Los Angeles community its members serve.
-That will be accomplished by the provision of financial support to those in need.
+Its members are committed to making a positive difference in the quality of life for people within the greater Los Angeles community by focusing on issues related to battered women, children, the homeless, persons with disabilities, and education.
 Mr. Corwin has served on the LATLC Board since 2013.

 Mr. Corwin is a supporter of Imagine LA, a Los Angeles based non-profit organization whose mission is to empower families to transitions from homelessness to self-sufficiency.
 Imagine LA facilitates a mentorship program that matches families exiting homelessness with volunteer teams from faith communities.
 Together, they progress through a two-year program that teaches life skills, aids the families in accessing resources, instills confidence and allows every member of the family to thrive.
 For 2013 Scott was a Family Graduation Sponsor of Imagine LA.